-- (a) The Bid Specification Committee shall set appropriate local economic development targets in terms of specific goals or targeted procurement objectives which must form part of the invitation to tender, set as criteria within bid, where appropriate, for the following target groups: - (b) Tender(s) received need to be evaluated firstly on the basis of price point system.
-Once the highest points scorer has been ascertained only then the targeted specific goal will be applied. - (c) Targeted specific goal will be applied, where feasible, on a tender-bytender basis.
+(a) The Bid Specification Committee shall set appropriate local economic development targets in terms of specific goals or targeted procurement

+- objectives which must form part of the invitation to tender, set as criteria within bid, where appropriate. - (b) Specific goals will be selected either on a single specific goal or a combination of specific goals from HDI and RDP goals as stated in this policy. - (c) Tender(s) received need to be evaluated on firstly on the basis of price point system.
+Once the points for price have been calculated, specific goal points are added to come to the final points of the bidder.

-9.1 LOCALITY
+10.1 LOCALITY